Immigration officer: Sri Lanka

 In Sri Lanka, as per the Immigrants and Emigrants Act no 20 of 1948, enforcement is carried out by the Department of Immigration and Emigration headed by the Controller General of Immigration and Emigration who is also the Commissioner for Registration of Persons of Indian Origin.

 Australia

 In Australia, immigration officers are employees of the Department of Home Affairs (Australia).
 Immigration officers are law enforcement officials that operate under the Migration Act 1958.

 The term "immigration officer" can apply to officers of the department who assess and make decisions on visa applications.

-It can also be relate to Australian Border Force Officers that perform immigration duties at sea ports, airports, immigration detention facilities, and field compliance.
+It can also be related to Australian Border Force Officers that perform immigration duties at sea ports, airports, immigration detention facilities, and field compliance.
 Border Force Officers have additional powers under the Australian Border Force Act 2015.

 South Korea

 In South Korea, immigration officers are employees of Korea Immigration Service which is a part of the Ministry of Justice.

 Immigration Officers oversee Human Movements at Port of Entry, protect the Border and issue Visa and enforce Korean Immigration Laws.

 They also conduct Naturalisation to get the South Korean Citizenship, control Permanent Residency of South Korea and other foreign citizens in Korea.